calvinszeto/Manfred/README.md

 * Add action category fragment to action item layout (Low)

 ### Gameplay
+* Change the stats to the new stats
 * Add delays to the events (High)
 * Add the instructional overlay (Medium)
 * Add stat requirements to actions and action buttons (High)